 Types of Health Insurance Waiting PeriodThere are two types of waiting period viz.,

 - Extra cover waiting period

-Waiting period differs depending on the policy and health insurer.
 Generally, 12 months of waiting period applies in case of pregnancy care or if a person needs a hospital facility for some pre-existing conditions!
-Just check the specific policy for details of the waiting period with GetMyPolicy.online.
+It is recommended to check the specific policy details of the waiting period with GetMyPolicy.online.

 For example: Sam had a back pain for which he was referred to a neurosurgeon by a GP.
 After getting the treatment done, Sam claimed against the hospital bills!

 Since, the back pain existed 3 months before joining the current policy, Sam couldn’t claim for the hospital charges as it falls under Pre-existing condition.

 What is Pre-existing Condition's Waiting Period?
 You or your doctor might not be aware of the condition, but it can be still considered as pre-existing!
 The reason because you hadn't visited your doctor before joining the hospital policy or upgrading to higher hospital policy.